Kristie's Story - Implementing SalonScale

 New business, seasoned vet, independent or large team - making ANY changes in your salon business can be tough.
 Time is money and change can cause major change $$$!
 Pardon the pun.
 Since the purpose of SalonScale is to support just that, change $$$ in your business, I’m sharing my top tips to help you implement this tool with little to no pushback.
 What good is change if you don’t know what to do with it?

 When you start receiving new data/numbers (from using the SalonScale system) there are some important things you can start doing with this newfound knowledge - and we’ll show you how.
-Think about it: this is like putting extra money in your bank account.
+Think about it: this is like putting extra money into your bank account.
 Where did the dollars come from?
 Where were the dollars being spent before?
-Where can I put these NEW dollars to work that I’ve just saved, in order to make me and my team more income, save us time and ultimately be more fulfilled and able to GIVE MORE to our clients.
+Where can I put these NEW dollars to work that I’ve just saved, in order to make me and my team more income, save us time and ultimately be more fulfilled and able to GIVE MORE to our clients?

 Each salon is unique in structure and the great thing about SalonScale is how adaptable it is to every business model and how SIMPLE it is to use and implement.
 The fact that SalonScale was created BY a hairstylist means that it’s simple and easy to work with!
 So, let’s DIVE IN!